-This coupled with multitudes of folders within undated/ unnamed folders, images in every sort of formats, the general slowness of even browsing through the Buffalo, the inability to store Lightroom catalogues on a NAS system, the list goes on; I was close to tears at 2010.
+This coupled with multitudes of folders within un-dated/ unnamed folders, images in every sort of formats, the general slowness or even browsing through the Buffalo, the inability to store Lightroom catalogues on a NAS system, the list goes on; I was close to tears at 2010.

 Taking a walk through memory lane was rather traumatising as most of my old works belongs to the trash.
 I kept on wondering how did my mentor ever managed to teach me to see; to look at things differently and to tell a story at the same time.

 I shot so much back then; at least an average of 300 images a week and those are the ones I kept.
 It was excruciating sitting through my early works but something changed between the 2013-2014 period as my images started to get less painful to look at.

 I came to the conclusion that what you see and how you see are influenced by what you know and what you experienced which is why I wouldn’t say that if you get a Leica or -insert super awesome shiny camera-, you will not suck too but rather:

 Read, write, listen, travel, fall in love, fall out of love, dance, laugh, cry, sing, reflect and photograph it all!

 The images not only brought back memories, some brought back emotions from the different stages of my life.
 Overall, this whole transfer thing worked out to be a huge lesson on viewpoints for me as I am forced to look at old bodies of work; with a fresh pair of eyes.